EPCCed/eidf-docs/docs/services/gpuservice/training/L3_running_a_pytorch_task.md

 - Requesting a persistent volume and transferring code/data to it
 - Creating a pod with a PyTorch container downloaded from DockerHub
-- Submitting a job to the EIDFGPUS and retrieving the results
+- Submitting a job to the EIDF GPU Service and retrieving the results

 ## Load training data and ML code into a persistent volume